belangeo/pyo/doc-sphinx/source/compiling.rst

 Debian & Ubuntu (apt-get)
 -------------------------

-Under Ubuntu you can type the following commands to get pyo up and running:
+Under Debian & Ubuntu you can type the following commands to get pyo up and running:

 .. code-block:: bash